FC Arda Kardzhali: PSI Group ownership and promotion to the elite (2017–present)

-First Seasons in the Elite and Bulgarian Cup Final
+First seasons in the elite and Bulgarian Cup Final

 Arda's first match in the Bulgarian top tier resulted in a 0–0 home draw against Botev Plovdiv.
 This was followed by an away 0–0 draw to Tsarsko Selo.
 Arda's first win came in the third round, when the team managed to beat Beroe Stara Zagora 3–1 at home.
-The game remained 1-1 up until the 90th minute, when Elisha Sam scored two goals in three minutes to give Arda the win.
 Arda then won their first away game in the top league, by beating Vitosa Bistritsa 1–3, extending their unbeaten run to four games.
 At the end of the first half of the season in December, Arda was in seventh place in the league, with seven wins, seven draws, and six losses.
 At the end of the regular season in June, Arda was in the relegation group.
-Despite this, on June 20, Arda mathematically secured their place in the First League for the upcoming season, after Botev Plovdiv beat Botev Vratsa 3–2.
+Despite this, on June 20, Arda secured their place in the First League for the upcoming season, after Botev Plovdiv beat Botev Vratsa 3–2.

 Arda reached the final of the 2020–21 Bulgarian Cup, their first-ever participation at a final of the domestic cup.
-Arda faced CSKA Sofia, and lost by 1-0, in a closely fought game.
-A few days later, the team won the Europa Conference League play-off against Cherno More Varna and qualified for European tournament for first time in their history.
+Arda faced CSKA Sofia, and lost by 1–0, in a closely fought game.
+A few days later, the team won the Europa Conference League play-off against Cherno More Varna and qualified for a European tournament for first time in their history.
 In the Europa Conference League, Arda faced Israeli side Hapoel Be'er Sheva.
-Arda’s general inexperience with European football caused an upsetting 0-2 home loss, followed by a 4-0 away loss, which eliminated Arda from the Europa Conference League.
+Arda's general inexperience with European football caused an upsetting 0–2 home loss, followed by a 4–0 away loss, which eliminated Arda from the Europa Conference League.